It’s interesting how some people name their kid without really considering how the name they pick might be a problem for the kid.

 “When Ms. Grimes came out of the principal’s office she saw me sitting there.
 I looked at her and grinned, then raised and wiggled my right hand like I was greeting her.
 She stopped like she was going to say something to me, but then I guess she changed her mind because she stormed out of the administration office.

 “Mrs. Carmelo came out and saw me.
 She seemed surprised.
 Mrs. Wong told her I was there to file a complaint about a teacher, and the principal asked me to come into her office.
-I pulled out — I guess I never told you, I started a list of things that Ms. Grimes did to me and you — so, I pulled out my list and began reading off the things starting with how she belittled us by the way she used our names, always starting it with ‘Mister’ in a smarmy way, how she especially said our names like she was making fun of them, and how she wouldn’t use my nickname.
+I pulled out — I guess I never told you, I started a list of things that Ms. Grimes did to you and me — so, I pulled out my list and began reading off the things starting with how she belittled us by the way she used our names, always starting it with ‘Mister’ in a smarmy way, how she especially said our names like she was making fun of them, and how she wouldn’t use my nickname even though she did for all the other kids who asked her to use it.

-Toby wiggled his eyebrows, and in a soft, breathy voice, asked, “You love me, Justin?
+Toby wiggled his eyebrows, and in a soft, breathy whisper, asked, “You love me, Justin?
 I mean, really?
 Like in, we’re both gay and that’s why you love me?”

 I was in shock.
 Why the hell had I said that?
 With that I’d just outed myself to Toby.
 How was I going to reply… wait a minute!
-I moved a bit closer to him and whispered, “Did you just say ‘like we’re both gay?’
+I moved a bit closer to him and continued to whisper, but more softly, “Did you just say ‘like we’re both gay?’
 Are you… um… gay?”

 He grinned and nodded.
 “And are you?
 I sure hope you are!” he whispered.

 I grinned and nodded.
 “What are you doing right after school today?”
-I asked.
+I asked, without whispering.

 “Nothing.
 Well, nothing other than homework.”

 “Me too,” I said.
-“So after school let’s get together and do our homework and then talk about us.”
+“So after school let’s get together and do our homework and then talk about more important things.”

 “Sounds like a plan.
 Let’s decide at lunch whose house we’ll go to, okay?”
 Toby asked.